What are the best practices in website messaging for B2B websites?

 Your potential customers want to read what your previous customers have achieved with your product.

-The messaging should be clear and cannot be vague.
+The web messaging should be clear and cannot be vague.
 Be specific.
 Many website messaging approaches create confusion regarding their value proposition and the workings of their product.
-This comes from a vague messaging approach that weakens your brand’s communication.
+This comes from a vague web messaging approach that weakens your brand’s communication.
 This is why there’s a need for specific examples and use cases, that help the visitors better understand your product’s benefits.

 Sonesh, a B2B Marketer says, ”One of the first thing which strikes you about Drift's home page is the fact that it’s communication is simple and to the point - something which is a rarity in many B2B websites.”